Insurers May Film Activity of Clients of a Personal Injury Lawyer

 While the trial judge, for technical legal reasons, prevented the jury from seeing the video, your luck ran out with the appeals court.
-The appellate judges rule that the the jury should have seen the video.
-And that the next jury WILL see it.
+The appellate judges rule that the jury should have seen the video.
+And that the next jury will see it.

 In short, that surveillance video cost you millions of dollars.

 The above story represents more or less what happened in a real New Jersey court case.
 The lesson is clear.
 If you are a personal injury victim, and file a claim, you must assume that you are being watched.